SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Sexual functioning isn’t just about the physical ability to have sex, it’s also impacted by a person’s emotions, stress levels, and how they experience both themselves and their partners.
 Obstructive sleep apnea can contribute to a variety of mental and emotional health challenges that can impact a person’s libido and sexual satisfaction.

-Having obstructive sleep apnea may affect a person’s self-image and feelings about their health.
+• Self-image: Having obstructive sleep apnea may affect a person’s self-image and feelings about their health.
 Research shows that a person’s beliefs about their own health and body correlate with their level of sexual satisfaction.

-Treating Sexual Problems in People with Sleep Apnea
+Treating Sexual Problems in People With Sleep Apnea

 Treatments for sexual issues depend on the type of sexual problem a person is experiencing and its underlying cause in the body.